 Whether you carry a shotgun, rifle or bow, and with over 130,000 acres of territory open for public hunting you will find unlimited opportunities in Langlade County’s diverse forests and watersheds.
 Wildlife available to hunt include dear and bear, ruffed grouse & woodcock, squirrel, rabbit, turkey and waterfowl.
 Predator hunting is also a big sport in Langlade County.
 Hunting, as well as many other non-motorized activities, is allowed on all county lands entered into the County Forest Crop Law, private and industrial lands entered into the Forest Crop Law or Managed Forest Lands Law and designated State of Wisconsin lands.

 These lands can be accessed from any road found on the official County Road Map.
 Access beyond these official roads, by motorized vehicle, is a matter of rules and policies approved by each entity.
-The many roads that bisect these lands are open to foot access and some are open to motorized access (see chart).
+The many roads that bisect these lands are open to foot access and some are open to motorized access (see chart below Tree Stands section).

 No person shall construct, cause to be constructed, use or occupy any permanent elevated scaffold or other permanent elevated device, commonly referred to as a tree stand, on any lands owned or under the control of Langlade County.
 Portable tree stands may be used, provided that they are erected after September 1 and completely removed no later than one week following the close of late archery season, such portable tree stands are not in any manner bolted, nailed or screwed to the tree and such portable tree stands cause no permanent damage to the trees in which they are placed.
 The use of nails, screws, spikes or other devices to aid in climbing a tree is prohibited.
 The cutting of shooting lanes is prohibited.
 Tree stands found in violation of this ordinance may be removed and will become the property of Langlade County.
 A person who violates this ordinance is subject to a forfeiture of $50 to $500 plus cost.